MelinaMoraiti/webgl-3d-scene/README.md

 # 🪑 WebGL 3D Scene

-This project is developed as part of a course assignment to create a 3D scene using WebGL.
+This project is developed as part of a course assignment to create a 3D scene in 4 versions using WebGL.
 The scene includes a table and two chairs and supports various user interactions such as rotating the camera and manipulating objects within the scene.

 ## 📦 Libraries Used